harshitmishra-su/Square-plus-plus/README.md

 # Square++

-A simple game built using raylib in c++.
+A simple game built using raylib in C++.

 ![Here is a demo:](https://github.com/user-attachments/assets/341cdf35-a34c-4a29-af45-6e765d969f6b)

 To play download the release for the appropriate os.

 # To build the project
-*YOU NEED TO HAVE XMAKE AND A C++ COMPILER INSTALLED*
+*YOU NEED TO HAVE XMAKE AND A C++ COMPILER INSTALLED.*

 ![Here](https://xmake.io/guide/quick-start.html) are the instructions to install xmake on your system.